j-buss/jb_blog/content/posts/flask/simple_flask_local/index.md

 ---
 title: "Simple Flask Example"
 date: 2019-12-13T08:00:00-00:00
-draft: true
+draft: false
 ---

 # Deploying Flask Apps into Google Cloud Platform

-There are many Flask tutorials online that describe the details of using the lightweight Python framework.pyi With this series I do not intend to recreate the great jobs that have been done.
+There are many Flask tutorials online that describe the details of using the lightweight Python framework.
+With this series I do not intend to recreate the exhaustive tutorials that have been done.
+I simply wanted a quick 3 post series to get up and running with deploying Flask to
-I simply wanted a quick (2 or 3) post series to get up and running with deploying Flask to GCP App Engine and using data from Big Query.
+GCP App Engine and using data from Big Query.

 ## Part 1: Creating Your First Flask App

-Let's take a simple Flask app and make certain that we can deploy it to GCP.
-Essentially we will take the "5-line minimum" and add a few other items to be able to deploy it to GCP App Engine.
+Let's take a simple Flask app and deploy it to GCP.
+Essentially we will take the "5-line minimum" and add a few other items in order to deploy it to GCP App Engine.

 ### 1. Minimum app tested locally:
 Install Flask: